ibm-cloud-docs/cis/alerts.md

    No action is necessary if you receive a DDoS attack layer 7 alert.
 Each alert includes a short description, the time the attack was detected and mitigated, the attack type, its maximum rate of attack, and the target.

+* **Certificate alerts** include alerts that pertain to TLS certificates.
+The following alert types specify the renewal aspect you need.
+    * **Dedicated/Advanced** receive notification for validation, issuance renewal, and expiration of Dedicated/Advanced certificates.
+    * **Universal SSL** certificates are automatically refreshed and no user action is required.
-* **Pool toggle alerts** notify when the pool is enabled or disabled manually.
+    * **Mutual TLS** alert you when the mTLS certificate is expiring.

-   No action is necessary if you receive a pool toggle alert.
-Each alert includes the state that the pool was toggled to, the time it occurred, and which user made the change.
+* **Logpush job alerts** notifies when a Logpush job fails.
+Any impacted job destinations are included in the alert.
+* **Web metrics report** is a weekly summary with reports from your account's web metrics.
+* **Cloudflare maintenance report** shows scheduled, changed, or canceled Cloudflare maintenance windows.
+* **Cloudflare incident report** shows ongoing Cloudflare incidents.
 * **Security alerts** include WAF alerts and Advanced WAF alerts.
     * **WAF alerts** look for spikes across all services that generate log entries in firewall events.
 The mean time to detection is 2 hours.
     * **Advanced WAF alerts**.
 You can select the services to monitor, and each selected service is monitored separately.
 The mean time to detection is 5 minutes.

-* **Certificate alerts** include alerts that your Universal SSL and Dedicated/Advanced certificates need to be renewed.
-    * **Universal SSL** certificates are automatically refreshed and no user action is required.
-    * **Dedicated/Advanced** receive notification for validation, issuance renewal, and expiration of Dedicated/Advanced certificates.

-* **Load-balancing health check alerts** are sent when a change occurs in the health status of a load-balancing health check.
+* **Load balancing health check alerts** are sent when a change occurs in the health status of a load balancing health check.
+* **Pool toggle alerts** notify when the pool is enabled or disabled manually.

+   No action is necessary if you receive a pool toggle alert.
+Each alert includes the state that the pool was toggled to, the time it occurred, and which user made the change.

-## Configuring alert policies by using the console
+## Configuring alert policies in the UI
 {: #ui-configure-alert-policies}
 {: ui}

-Use the console to create, update, and delete alerting policies.
+Use the UI to create, update, and delete alerting policies.

-To configure alert policies by using the console, navigate to your **Account** page and select the **Alerts** tab.
+To configure alert policies in the UI, navigate to your **Account** page and select the **Alerts** tab.
 In the Alerts section, select the **Alerting policies** tab.

-### Creating a security alert policy by using the console
+### Creating a security alert policy in the UI
 {: #ui-create-alert}

 1. Click **Create**.
 1. Select the type of alert policy that you want to create:
-    * Security events alert, which alerts you within 2 hours of detecting a spike in all security events.
-    * Advanced security events alert, which alerts you within 5 minutes of detecting a spike in security events with optional service filter.
     * HTTP DDoS attack alert, which detects and mitigates an HTTP DDoS attack against one of your domains.
+    * Dedicated/Advanced alerts, which alert you when dedicated certificates are expired, and when they are renewed.
     * Universal SSL alert, which alerts you when Universal certificates are automatically refreshed.
-    * Dedicated/Advanced alerts, which alert you when dedicated certificates are expired, and when they are renewed.
-    * Load-balancing health check alerts, which alerts you when the health status changes for a pool health check, or pool origin.
+    * Mutual TLS alert, which alerts you when a Mutual TLS certificate is expiring.
+    * Logpush job alert, which alerts you when any configured Logpush job fails.
     * Web metrics report, which is a weekly report that helps identify changes in your application's traffic and performance over time.
+    * Cloudflare maintenance report, which reports on scheduled, changed or canceled Cloudflare maintenance windows.
+    * Cloudflare incident report, which reports on ongoing Cloudflare incidents.
+    * Security events alert, which alerts you within 2 hours of detecting a spike in all security events.
+    * Advanced security events alert, which alerts you within 5 minutes of detecting a spike in security events with optional service filter.
+    * Load balancing health check alerts, which alerts you when the health status changes for a pool health check, or pool origin.
+    * Pool enablement alert, which are alert based on the pool's enabled or disabled toggle status.
 1. Enter a name for your alerting policy, and optionally enter a description.
 1. Choose an alerting method.
 You can select a webhook, enter an email address to send alerts to, or both.
 Only one notification is required to complete configuration.
     * Enter an email address to which {{site.data.keyword.cis_short}} sends alerts.
 Click the `+` to add the address to the alert.
 Repeat for all email addresses.